-- 10.1 Campus Security personnel are the first responders to fire alarm activations and will follow the agreed call-out protocol (refer to Fire Safety Procedure 00033 Fire Brigade Call-out Protocol) in respect of summoning the London Fire Brigade. - 10.2 Campus Security personnel attending fire alarm activations shall exercise management and control of people evacuating from the building, directing them toward the fire assembly point4, ensuring safety by keeping people away from traffic routes, supporting the fire fighters by keeping people away from fire appliances and other fire service vehicles and ensuring that people do not re-enter the building until it has been verified as safe to do so (refer to Fire Safety Procedure 00034 Security Duties for Fire Alarm and Fire Event Response). - 10.3 If a fire alarm activates or if a fire is discovered, fire wardens within the building shall instruct occupants to evacuate promptly, sweep their designated areas including rooms where evacuation may be delayed and assist persons who cannot evacuate unaided to reach a refuge point.
+- 10.1 Campus Security personnel are the first responders to fire alarm activations and will follow the agreed call-out protocol (refer to Fire Safety Procedure 00033 Fire Brigade Call-out Protocol) in respect of summoning the London Fire Brigade. - 10.2 Campus Security personnel attending fire alarm activations shall exercise management and control of people evacuating from the building, directing them

+- toward the fire assembly point4, ensuring safety by keeping people away from traffic routes, supporting the firefighters by keeping people away from fire appliances and other fire service vehicles and ensuring that people do not re-enter the building until it has been verified as safe to do so (refer to Fire Safety Procedure 00034 Security Duties for Fire Alarm and Fire Event Response). - 10.3 If a fire alarm activates or if a fire is discovered, fire wardens within the building shall instruct occupants to evacuate promptly, without putting themselves at risk sweep their designated areas including rooms where evacuation may be delayed and assist persons who cannot evacuate unaided to reach a refuge point.
 After their sweep fire wardens should report any concerns to Security personnel or to the person taking charge of the evacuation.
-Outside the building, fire wardens shall direct occupants to the designated fire assembly point and await further instructions from the person taking charge of the emergency response. - 10.4 All staff shall evacuate promptly in the event of a fire alarm, supervising any students or visitors in their presence and directing them to the designated fire assembly point. - 10.5 In the event that the Fire Brigade was not called in response to the fire alarm activation, the decision to allow staff to re-enter will be taken by the senior Security officer present.
+Outside the building, fire wardens shall direct occupants to the designated fire assembly point and await further instructions from the person taking charge of the emergency response. - 10.4 All staff shall evacuate promptly in the event of a fire alarm, as well as supervise any students or visitors in their presence and direct them to the designated fire assembly point.
+Failure to evacuate during a continuous fire alarm may result in disciplinary proceedings. - 10.5 In the event that the Fire Brigade was not called in response to the fire alarm activation, the decision to allow staff to re-enter will be taken by the senior Security staff present.